lukasz-smolnicki/portfolio-message-board/README.md

 ### Thread & Post List

-- [x] Add new thread when user is logged in
+- [x] Add item when user is logged in
-- [x] Delete thread when user is logged in
+- [x] Delete item when user is logged in
-- [x] Edit thread when user is logged in
+- [x] Edit item when user is logged in
 - [x] Sort list
 - [x] Filter list
 - [x] Display list items number